donsohn/COVID-for-Ontario-Licensed-Child-Care/README.md

 Under construction

-Not sure where this will take me but whether you're a parent, caregiver, or interest party; COVID is likely a factor in your decision whether or not to send your child to child care.
+Whether you're a parent, caregiver, or other interested party; COVID is likely a factor in your decision whether or not to send your child to child care.

 Using Python I will attempt to build some visualizations using this data as the foundation but more specifically for Toronto region.